All Episodes

 I would rather use the iPhone.

-I want that big beautiful screen.
+I want that big, beautiful screen.

-Except if you get a phone call that's going to last a while, you do need to hand it off to the phone because you won't want to eat up your watch batteries.
+You do need to hand it off to the phone because you won't want to eat up your watch batteries.

-It's got a micro, it's got a speaker.
+It's got a speaker.

 You can listen to music on it.

-Maybe two hundred songs.
+Maybe 200 songs.

 And it'll have Bluetooth.